 Getting a mortgage can be more difficult when you get closer to retirement.
 Here is how to find one whether you want to move house or remortgage your current home.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

 While there is no maximum age for applying for a mortgage, each lender has its own age mortgage age limit:

 This means that even if you are below the maximum age for a mortgage, its term could be limited by how old you are.

-For example, if you are 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than ten years.
+If you are 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than 10 years.

 You have a better chance of being accepted if you have a strong credit history and if your income is high enough to easily cover the mortgage repayments.